Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 This spell inflicts punishment upon an evil and intelligent living target that cannot be terminated by Dispel Magic.

 Upon casting this spell, the Doombringer must touch the spell's recipient.
-If the creature fails to Saving Throw vs. Death Magic and then dies during the effect of this spell, it will be raised to a Revenant cursed to the Doombringer until its destruction.
+If the creature fails to Saving Throw vs. Death Magic and then dies during the effect of this spell, it will be raised as a Revenant cursed to serve the Doombringer until its destruction.

 ---